CarlosMoraMartinez/RevMetCM/README.md

 sbatch sbatch/sbatch_samples_nuc.cmd
 ```

-In case you want to do the read assignment only, go to the directory where the coverage files are, copy the launch_mergepy.sbatch and  and execute:
+In case you want to do the read assignment only, go to the directory where the coverage files are, copy the launch_mergepy.sbatch and merge_coverages scripts and execute:

 ```
 cp ../RevMetCM/sbatch/launch_mergepy.sbatch .